173TECH/sayn/docs/cli.md

-# SAYN cli
+# SAYN CLI

 ## About

-SAYN's cli tool is the main means for interacting with SAYN projects.
+SAYN's CLI tool is the main means for interacting with SAYN projects.
 Use `sayn --help` to see all options.

 ## Available commands